Sushma-Nandiyawar/Security-For-Networked-Systems-FA23-I520/README.md

 # Network Security Course

-Welcome to the Network Security course repository!
-This repository contains assignments performed for Security For Networked Systems course.
+Welcome to the Security For Networked Systems course repository!
+This repository contains all Lab Assignments performed for this course.

 ## Course Description

 This course is an in-depth exploration of network security, covering threats to information confidentiality, integrity, and availability across different layers of the Internet.
-We delve into defense mechanisms that mitigate these threats and provide a solid foundation in network security principles, including cryptographic primitives/protocols, authentication, authorization, and access control technologies.
+The coursework delves into defense mechanisms that mitigate these threats and provide a solid foundation in network security principles, including cryptographic primitives/protocols, authentication, authorization, and access control technologies.

 ## Modules